 The 15th National Prescription Drug Take Back Day is scheduled for Saturday April 28, 2018.
 This day encourages you to properly dispose of unused or expired prescription medications and over-the-counter drugs.

 Every six months, the Drug Enforcement Agency conducts a National Prescription Drug Take Back Day, allowing consumers to return expired or unneeded prescription medication to a designated safe collection point.
-The DEA started this initiative in 2010, and to date, it has collected more than 9 million pounds of unneeded and expired medication.

 Why Unused Medicines Can Be a Problem

 According to a 2015 survey, the DEA notes that more than 6.4 million Americans abused prescription drugs.
 Many of those cases involved the abuser getting the pills from a family member’s or a friend’s medicine cabinet.

 According to Sharyn Welch, the managing director at the Banner Poison and Drug Information Center, there’s a very good reason to get rid of your old medications.